Table of Contents

 "Geochemical and fluid inclusion study of a suite of samples from Busang, Kalimantan, Indonesia."

-Sandra Barr Award - Best Graduate Oral Presentation
+Sandra Barr Award for Best Graduate Oral Presentation

 velocity and elastic moduli profiles and corresponding fracture density and